Australian Disability Travel: Australia for the Disabled

 Planning is always an important part of ensuring any holiday is successful, and that any special requirements are met.
-There are a lot of useful resources available online, including anecdotal reports from other travelers with a disability, access guide books written by wheelchair users, accessible accommodation listings and vehicle hire, as well as information about local disability organizations, service providers and lots more.
+There are numerous useful resources available online, including anecdotal reports from other travelers with a disability, access guidebooks written by wheelchair users, accessible accommodation listings and vehicle hire, as well as information about local disability organizations, service providers and lots more.

 Most of Australia's trains are fully accessible for those with mobility difficulties and Greyhound Pioneer Australia and McCafferty coaches, or bus lines, both offer accessible travel for the disabled.
-In fact the Australian Accessible Transport Standard regulations will ensure excellent access on all types of public transport across Australia.
+In fact, the Australian Accessible Transport Standard regulations will ensure excellent access to all types of public transport across Australia.

 - Are severely disabled and your DSP can be paid under an international social security agreement Australia has with the country in which you are staying in.

-- Have been assessed in Australia prior to departure as having a permanent, severe impairment and no future work capacity.
+- Have been assessed in Australia before departure as having a permanent, severe impairment and no future work capacity.
 Assessment involves a review of your DSP qualification and a Job Capacity Assessment.

 - Eligible medical treatment that is not available in Australia.